 The dispersed tree nursery project connects volunteer gardeners who grow trees from seed and cuttings in their own spaces across Stirling Council area.
 TreeLink Has developed a tree nursery in Breahead Community Garden where seedlings are grown on before being given to community planting schemes.

 TreeLink supports the volunteers with information, advice and networking opportunities and keeps an inventory of what is growing.
 Occasional events, such as seed collection, are organised for volunteers.

 TreeLink has also worked with the Council in the woodland between Riverside and Forthside to remove invasive species such as Himalayan balsam.
-Events such as coppicing, tree planting and tree seed collection and preparation for planting have been held.
+Events such as coppicing, tree planting and tree seed collection and preparation for planting have also been held.

 In partnership with Stirling Council, Treelink Stirling has been working toward replanting a large area around the Borrowmeadow site.
 Damaged tree guards have been removed, dead and diseased trees have been cleared and around 800 new trees were planted over the winter of 2021-22..